 - Insulate fold-down attic stairs.

-- Caulk cracks and gaps around outside of house.
+- Caulk exterior cracks and gaps around your house.

-- Plant deciduous trees on south and west sides of house.
+- Plant deciduous trees on the house’s south and west sides.

-- Turn off TV and computers when not in use.
+- Turn off the TV and computers when not in use.

-- Set energy saving options on computers to put on standby when not in use.
+- Set energy-saving options on computers so they’re in sleep or hibernate mode when not in use.